hoya012/carrier-of-tricks-for-classification-pytorch/README.md

 #### 2-4.
 Label Smoothing
 ![](assets/label_smoothing.PNG)
+- In paper, use smoothing coefficient as 0.1.
+I will use same value.
+- The number of classes in imagenet (1000) is different from the number of classes in our dataset (6), but i didn't tune them.

 #### 2-5.
 MixUp Augmentation
 ![](assets/mixup.PNG)
+- lambda is a random number drawn from Beta(alpha, alpha) distribution.
+- I will use alpha=0.2 like paper.

 ### 3. Additional Tricks from hoya012's survey note
 #### 3-1.
 CutMix Augmentation